 The ASU Electrical Engineering program offers the Dean’s Fellowship to outstanding new doctoral students.
-Total awards exceeding $25,000 per year for two years are available.
+Total awards exceeding $27,500 per year for four years are available.
 In addition to the cash award, the fellowship covers tuition, insurance, and a position as an RA in a research program of interest.

 Eligibility requirements include the following: